What we do!

-- LOCAL coastal native plant promotion
+- Promotion of LOCAL coastal native plants

-- Fauna Study and Monitoring
+- Fauna study and monitoring

-- Shorebird & local bird education
+- Shorebird & local bird monitoring and education

 - Water quality monitoring

-- Marine debris monitoring, removal and education
+- Coastal and marine debris monitoring, removal and education

 The economic benefit of the program may be described as a triple bottom line investment.
 Investment in a well organised, registered NRM association with a proven track record will enable ongoing capacity on the coast in on-ground works, knowledge sharing, and social NRM related activities such as bird watching, bush walking, and improving the prospects of large wetland areas within the centre of Rainbow Beach, Cooloola Cove and Tin Can Bay.